Pinscher Breed Summary

 Fun Fact: They perform extremely well in canine sports!

 |Height (at the withers)||Males and Females 43cm - 48cm|

 |Coat||Coats are Short and Smooth.
 Additionally, they are Close-Lying and Dense|

 |Colour||Black and tan, Blue and tan, Fawn, Red|

 |Other Names||Pin, German Pinscher, Deutscher Pinscher|

-Pinscher's are known for their very even-tempered natures.
+Pinscher's are known for their very even-tempered nature.
 They absolutely love 'hoomans' and are extremely protective over their families, which makes them amazing watch dogs!
 However, as they do adore people so much, they can't be left by themselves for too long.
-This is because they are prone to separation anxiety which can lead to destructive behaviours, so someone would need to be home with them for most of the day.
+This is because they are prone to separation anxiety which can lead to destructive behaviour, so someone would need to be home with them for most of the day.
 These guys are bundles of energy and need plenty of exercise.
-For this reason they would suit a family that already lead an active lifestyle that they can easily slot into!
+For this reason, they would suit a family that already leads an active lifestyle that they can easily slot into!
 Additionally, they need lots of mental stimulation so they don't get bored so will need lots of playtime and socialisation with humans and animals a-like!
 However, for the right family, they make lovely family pets and have the ability to provide you with years of happiness!